csjha2000/asic-design-class/README.md

  # TASK 2
  ( 16/07/2024 )
- ## AIM : Compiling and executing a C program using RISC - V compiler and optimize the compilation using O1 and Ofast.
+ ## AIM : To Compiling and executing a C program using RISC - V compiler and optimize the compilation using O1 and Ofast.

  ### Step 1 : Write a simple C program in the text editor (leafpad) and save it.
 You can see contents of the C program below.